 The creation of some taboos seem to be a mystery to researchers.
 Some argue that these rules ensured human survival and others argue they are more arbitrary and in some instances they actually do more harm than good.

 *My focus on this argument excludes research into Native American food taboos and their influence on this topic.
-This is merely a starting point of exploring how European immigrants settling in the early days of colonial America influenced our modern day conceptions of what is okay to eat and what is not.
-I will be coming back with an update after examining Indigenous American food traditions.
+This is merely a starting point of exploring how European immigrants settling in the early days of colonial America influenced our modern-day conceptions of what is okay to eat and what is not.

 Food Taboos Around the World

 While I have the opportunity, I wanted to share two food taboos that are found elsewhere to show how two foods commonly eaten by most Americans are taboo for others.

 Judaism food taboos, or dietary restrictions, is the perfect example of food taboos because the rules are very specific and involve even the preparation and consumption of certain foods.
 There are many researchers who write extensively on this topic and much better than myself (Marvin Harris, Mary Douglas, or Christopher Hitchens).

 Food that is okay to eat within the confines of Judaism is referred to as kosher and many of these rules are found in the Torah (the religious text of Judaism).
 For example, one of the most common rules is that if an animal has cloven hooves they should also “chew the cud” to be considered kosher.
 This means that cows are kosher but pigs are not.
 Pigs, camels, and hares are seen as “impure” and thus are not eaten.

 The cows must endure a ritual slaughter (schochet).
 This ritual slaughter is meant to involve a painless death, followed by a process to remove the blood and other forbidden parts.
 Well, that is just not enough because another rule states that now that you have this kosher beef you are not allowed to consume it with dairy (yes, no cheese or bacon on your hamburger!).